calebgray/portabuild/docs/index.md

 ### What's This?

-See Mark Twain's words of wisdom.
+See Mark Twain's aforementioned words of wisdom.

 ### Build